Brain regions differences in amyloid-β and gene expression in early APP/PS1 mice and identification of Npas4 as a key molecule in Alzheimer's disease

 Data Availability Statement

 The data supporting the findings of this study are available on request from the corresponding author.
-RNAseq raw data would be accessible in a data bank after paper published.
+RNAseq raw data will be accessible in a data bank after paper publication.

 Issue